 2) House survey roof problems

-We often find that inadequate insulation and ventilation in roof spaces and blocked and overflowing gutters are the two of the most frequent issues.
-Your survey should include inspection of the roof, chimneys and high level surfaces.
+We often find that inadequate insulation and ventilation in roof spaces, blocked and overflowing gutters, and cracked tiles are three of the most frequent issues.
+Your survey should include inspection of the roof, chimneys and high-level surfaces.
 From the inside, roof spaces and roof structures should be checked, where accessible.
-Condition ratings can help you gauge the severity of any house survey roof problems detected.
+The surveyor will assign a condition rating to each issue found, using a traffic light system to indicate the severity.
+Serious problems with the roof, such as extensive damage or structural concerns, may require the attention of a specialist.

 3) Lack of test certification